szabgab/slides/python-programming/modules.md

 * Take one of your real script (from work).
 Create a backup copy.
 * Change the script so it can be import-ed as a module and then it won't automatically execute anything, but that it still works when executed as a script.
-* Add a new function to it called 'self_test' and in that function add a few test-cases to your code using 'assert'.
+* Add a new function to it called `self_test` and in that function add a few test-cases to your code using 'assert'.
-* Write another script that will load your real file as a module and will run the 'self_test'.
+* Write another script that will load your real file as a module and will run the `self_test`.
 * Let me know what are the dificulties!